iceblaeze/large-3-ring-binder/README.md

 # large-3-ring-binder
-A place to hold miscellaneous
+A place to hold miscellaneous text files that I am writing.